EmberEmu/emberemu.github.io/content/post/go-faster-with-asio/index.md

 _socket = asio::ip::tcp::socket(asio::make_strand(io_context));
 ```

 We've made sure that all handlers that use our socket are serialised.
-This is going to add a overhead but it's certainly preferable to introducing race conditions.
+This is going to add overhead but it's certainly preferable to introducing race conditions.

 So, we've now introduced lock contention for the work queues and overhead for handler serialisation in exchange for `io_context` concurrency, which is a decent trade-off... but it's also the *why not*.
 We haven't evaluated whether work balancing is a feature we *actually* need!